 Our mechanic spends evenings checking over the snowcats and doing any repairs and services that may be needed.
 In the off-season, we do a comprehensive summer service to all the snowcats.
 This proactive maintenance work minimizes breakdowns during the winter.
 If you are the sort of person who is interested in machinery, during your ski holiday don’t hesitate to talk to Jevon about cats and machinery.

 Skeena Cat Skiing

-Skeena Cat Skiing basecamp is positioned at approximately 1,500 meters, halfway up the Gail Ridge ski area.
-The trees and land formations provide sufficient shelter for the camp, and the nearby glacial stream provides the camp with water.
-But the heartbeat of basecamp is the power generator that supplies electricity to the entire camp.
+Skeena Cat Skiing basecamp is positioned at approximately 1,500 meters (5000 feet), halfway up the Gail Ridge ski area.
+The trees and land formations provide sufficient shelter for the camp, and the nearby glacial stream provides the camp with water and power generator that supplies electricity to the entire camp.

 Our basecamp consists of warm insulated bedroom tents that are 12’ x 12’ ; one very large common tent and the shower house.
 Most guests will share a tent with a friend, but there are several single-bedroom tents that will be allotted to solo travellers and other guests on a first-come-first-served basis.

 - The common tent contains the kitchen, dining, and lounging areas.
 Our wood-burning stove provides the heat as well as a cozy atmosphere.
 A boot dryer is also located in the common tent.